usmansbk/blog-draft/markdowns/redux.md

 - Depend solely on the arguments passed into them
 - Do not produce any side effects, such as mutating external data or making API requests

-Our reducer is not pure because it modifies the state each time it is called.
+Our reducer is not pure because it modifies the state each time we add or toggle a todo.
 We need our application to be as predictable as possible.

 Let's go ahead and convert our reducer into a pure function by returning a new state each time an action is performed.